InBetweenNames/gentooLTO/README.md

 ### -fipa-pta problems

-`-fipa-pta` is broken in GCC right now (#257), but hopefully it will be fixed in the next major release.
+`-fipa-pta` was broken until GCC 9.1.0.
+It is disabled by default but will be re-enabled in the near future.
-I was enabling it by default until this issue was posted.
-It has been disabled globally for now.
+All users are expected to migrate to GCC 9.1.0 as soon as possible.
+An ebuild is provided in the overlay.
+Interested users can opt-in manually by adding `-fipa-pta` to their `CFLAGS` for now.

 ### Workflow for debugging a build failure

 * First try adding `-ffat-lto-objects`
 * If that doesn't work, try removing Graphite: `*FLAGS-="${GRAPHITE}"`
+* If that doesn't work, try removing -fipa-pta: `*FLAGS-="-fipa-pta`
 * If that doesn't work, try removing -O3: `/-O3/-O2`
 * If that doesn't work, try removing LTO: `*FLAGS-=-flto*`
 * If that doesn't work, try switching linkers (from ld.bfd to ld.gold or backwards)